 Soil: Clay and Rock

 Vinification Method: Grapes ferment as whole clusters and are foot tread.
 The stems and skins are with the juice for a 3 hour soak, and the juice is then pressed to tank, settled overnight, then transferred to used barrels for 7 months.
 Bottled unfined and unfiltered, with 10 parts per million of sulfur added.

-Mendocino White Wine — Back to the top
+Mendocino White Blend — Back to the top

 Age of Vines: 60 years old

 Varieties: 60% Chardonnay, 40% Sauvignon Blanc (2019 blend), dry-farmed in Redwood Valley, Mendocino

 Vinification Method: The fruit was direct-pressed and fermented in a combination of neutral French oak and stainless steel.
 Aged for 7 months, bottled with no filtration and 10 ppm SO2 only.

 Personality: succulently marine!
 Crushed rock, yellow orchard fruits, wild herbs and a salty minerality, simply perfect with light sea dishes like fresh oysters, sashimi, ceviche or grilled white fish with lemon sauce